Revised with new data April 2020.

-So to help you make the right choice and stay on your journey towards ever greater marketing agility, I present this solid, data-driven collection of the benefits of Agile marketing.
+To help you (and/or your colleagues) make the right choice, we present this solid, data-driven collection of the benefits of Agile marketing.

 Bookmark this page if you need to, and come on back the next time you’re tempted to listen to that anti-Agile devil on your shoulder.

 Here are a couple general agile marketing benefits to get us started:

 98% of organizations say they’ve experienced success with an Agile project.
 (VersionOne)

 53% of Agile marketing teams achieve faster time to get things released (AgileSherpas/Aprimo)

 51% of Agile marketing teams are able to change gears quickly based on incoming feedback (AgileSherpas/Aprimo)